 Project Leader：Song Aram, Jaeyoung Kim Project Member : Dohoon Lee, Eunchan Kim Completion：12, 2020

-This project is to set a community facility’s design guideline of GS Xi Apartment, one of the biggest apartment brands in Korea, considering only the users, not from a brand perspective.
-Excluding the exterior of apartment buildings, the community facility we’ve designed includes the main gate, the entrance of apartment buildings, kindergarten, senior house, community garden, and sunken which leads to the underground community center.
-Our task was to find the problems of each space and to suggest solutions and design directions for residents by considering the user scenarios.
+This project is to set a community facility’s design guideline for GS Xi Apartment, one of the major apartment brands in Korea, considering only the users, not from a brand perspective.
+Excluding the exterior of apartment buildings, the community facility includes; the main gate, the entrance of apartment buildings, kindergarten, senior house, community garden, and sunken which leads to the underground community center.
+Our goal was to find the problems of each space and to suggest solutions and design directions through user scenarios.

 "The Main Gate"